molecanth/molecanth.github.io/Submodule/QC_sample_clustering.md

 <img src="../img/primateheatmap.png" width="600">

 Overall, we observe pretty high correlations across the board ( > ~0.95) suggesting no outlying sample(s).
-We see that the pairwise correlations values have largely recapiulated the primate phylogeny, with the exception of humans.
+We see that the pairwise correlations have largely recapiulated the primate phylogeny, with the exception of humans.
 Are humans unique from other primates in their skeletal muscle biology?
 Perhaps this is a reflection of the gene regulatory component of those differences, we should only expect a perfect primate phylogeny if skeletal muscle gene expression is phylogenetically constrained.

 **Now it's time to move on to the DE analysis!**